 You must be able to consult your outsourced sales team about their efforts and the larger trends in your specific industry.
 Together, your teams can outline KPIs, build a seamless handoff between external and internal team members, and determine the best way to ensure you’re staying on track.

 Keep up the communication

 After you hire your potential partner you will want to ensure there is regular communication between the two of you.
-That’s why it’s important to find a company who will honour this and provide regular feedback without you having to ask for it.
+That’s why it’s important to find a company that will honour this and provides regular feedback without you having to ask for it.

 Building a good relationship with your outsourced sales team will be worth your while and beneficial to both parties.
 Be fully engaged with your new partner, the same way you would be in constant interaction with your internal team, you want to remain in the loop so that you can take action when needed.
 Establish an open channel of communication so your outsourced sales team feels comfortable contacting you when needed.

 - Getting educated on your business’s strategies, processes, goals, and KPIs.